 The gifted program took me to the next step of my education.
 As the years passed, honors and advanced classes became the norm.
 I was getting straight “A”‘s on my report cards and coming home with plenty of academic achievement awards to fill our entire living room wall.

 Even though I overcame my speech impediment and got accepted to the gifted program, I still, to this day, consciously fear that traces of my speech impediment is lurking in the back of my mind somewhere.
-It affects my social life, because if I stutter, forget a specific word, or even mumble words as a result of speaking too quickly, I assume people think there is something wrong with me.
+It affects my social life because if I stutter, forget a specific word, or even mumble words as a result of speaking too quickly, I assume people think there is something wrong with me.

 As I reflect on my childhood experience growing up with a speech impediment, all the pain and frustration caused by it are overshadowed by my accomplishments and moments of support from family and friends.
-Some will say that eventually I would have grown out of it and these achievements do not mean anything.
-But, they are wrong, because just attending class or passing one school grade and moving onto the next is a triumph when growing up in the Hispanic community.
+Some will say that eventually, I would have grown out of it and these achievements do not mean anything.
+But, they are wrong, because just attending class or passing one school grade and moving to the next is a triumph when growing up in the Hispanic community.
 Every accomplishment, no matter how small it may be, builds character and is a victory in our eyes.
 Throughout the years, this view in life pushed me to work harder and never settle, never be complacent, no matter how long, or how hard, it takes to succeed.